LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

     ```
     (base) $>conda activate python_dotenv_notebook
     ```
-4. Run the following command to the dependencies in the *python_dotenv_notebook* environment
+4. Run the following command to the Notebook dependencies in the *python_dotenv_notebook* environment
     ```
-    (python_dotenv_notebook) $>pip install -r requirements.txt
+    (python_dotenv_notebook) $>pip install -r requirements-notebook.txt
     ```
-5. Once the dependencies installation process success, install the Jupyter Lab application.
-    ```
-    (python_dotenv_notebook) $>conda install -c conda-forge jupyterlab
-    ```
-6. Once the  Jupyter Lab installation process success, Go to the project's Python folder. and create a file name ```.env``` with the following content.
+5. Once the  Jupyter Lab installation process success, Go to the project's Python folder. and create a file name ```.env``` with the following content.
 You can skip this step if you already did it in the Python Console section above.
     ```
     # RDP Core Credentials
     RDP_USER=<Your RDP User>